 DGMGRL> set masterobserver to dbobss; Sent the proposed master observer to the data guard broker configuration.
 Please run SHOW OBSERVER to see if master observer switch actually happens.
 DGMGRL>

-Remember my previous post: if you choose to protect the primary (with the observer in the same datacenter), and your entire primary datacenter fails, FSFO not occurs because standby does not decide alone.
-If you choose to protect the standby (with the observer in the same datacenter) and a datacenter/network failure in standby side, this can lead you a complete shutdown from a healthy primary database because it becomes “isolated”.
+Remember my previous post: if you choose to protect the primary (with the observer in the same datacenter), and your entire primary datacenter fails, FSFO does not occur because standby does not decide alone.
+If you choose to protect the standby (with the observer in the same datacenter) and a datacenter/network failure on standby side, this can lead you a complete shutdown from a healthy primary database because it becomes “isolated”.

-Because the actual design, even if you put the “FastStartFailoverThreshold” as 240 by example, the automatic switch from master observer to another does not occur because the standby side cannot be reached to confirm the change of observer.
-Maybe for the next versions (20, 21…) we can see a change in this design and, when use multiple observers, voting/quorum method are used to decide role change for FSFO.
-Of course that even a quorum approach can lead a problem if you put two in the same datacenter and the site become isolate, but it can mitigate problems in some other cases.
+Because of the actual design, even if you put the “FastStartFailoverThreshold” as 240 by example, the automatic switch from the master observer to another does not occur because the standby side cannot be reached to confirm the change of observer.
+Maybe for the next versions (20, 21…) we can see a change in this design, and, when use multiple observers, the voting/quorum method is used to decide role change for FSFO.
+Of course that even a quorum approach can lead a problem if you put two in the same datacenter and the site becomes isolate, but it can mitigate problems in some other cases.

 In my next post, I will dig more about this, with some examples and logs/traces analyses.
 You will see some details when the standby is isolated and you use multiple observers.